MicrosoftDocs/Advertising-docs/BingAds/bingads-12/guides/faq.md

 The [Bulk service](../bulk-service/bulk-service-reference.md) is recommended, especially if you need to add or update ads and keywords across multiple ad groups or campaigns in an account.
 Some features are not available in Bulk e.g. [AddUetTags](../campaign-management-service/adduettags.md), [GetBMCStoresByCustomerId](../campaign-management-service/getbmcstoresbycustomerid.md), [GetGeoLocationsFileUrl](../campaign-management-service/getgeolocationsfileurl.md), and [GetMediaMetaDataByAccountId](../campaign-management-service/getmediametadatabyaccountid.md).
 For these features of course you must use the [Campaign Management service](../campaign-management-service/campaign-management-service-reference.md).

 ### Q. Which API performance reports are available and when will my data be available?
-The Reporting service supports most of the same [report types](report-types.md) that you can find in the Bing Ads web application.
+The Reporting service supports most of the same [report types](report-types.md) that you can find in the Microsoft Advertising web application.
 Be sure to check out the [Report Attributes and Performance Statistics](report-attributes-performance-statistics.md) and [Reporting Data Retention Time Periods](report-data-retention-time-periods.md) guides for availability details.

 When a user clicks an ad, it can take up to two hours for the system to process the click (3 hours for conversions) and make it available for reporting.
 When all data for the previous day have been processed and made available for reporting, this state is referred to as Books Closed.
 For more information about when the books are closed for reporting, see [Time Zones in Reporting](reports.md#reptimezones).

 ## OAuth

 ### Q. I want to run my application without user interaction.
-How can I authenticate without getting prompted for permission to use Bing Ads credentials?
+How can I authenticate without getting prompted for permission to use Microsoft Advertising credentials?
-To programatically manage a Bing Ads account, you must provide consent at least once through the web application consent flow.
+To programatically manage a Microsoft Advertising account, you must provide consent at least once through the web application consent flow.
 For repeat or long term authentication, you should follow the authorization code grant flow for obtaining an access token and refresh token.
 Thereafter you can use the latest refresh token to request new access and refresh tokens without any further user interaction.
 You may need to request user consent again for example, if the Microsoft Account owner went through account recovery, changed their password, or otherwise removed permissions for your application to authenticate on their behalf.

 ### Q. When do the access and refresh tokens expire?
 The access token typically expires after one hour, although you should always check the expiration time each time you request a new token.